 If you have been pursuing studies on what corporations want in leadership, you may have noticed the term “creative” appearing more frequently.
-At least, until a year ago or so.
+At least until a year ago or so.
 The problem came with reminders that creative people can be difficult to get along with.

-For example, Øyvind L. Martinsen, professor at BI Norwegian Business School, studied the characteristics that repeatedly appear more often in creative people, including people in the fields of art, music, drama and marketing.
+For example, Øyvind L. Martinsen, professor at BI Norwegian Business School, studied the characteristics that repeatedly appear more often in creative people, including people in the fields of art, music, drama, and marketing.

-Despite the fact it is not a traditional “artistic” field, people in marketing had similar traits.
+Despite the fact it is not a traditional “artistic” field, people in marketing have similar traits.
 Compared to the average population, they tended to be less considerate, persisted in finding faults in ideas and people, and their attitude was anti-authority.

 People in marketing had a personality closest to the visual artists who exhibited social skills that were not as adept as the performers.
 Another researcher and L.A.
 King found that people who were more agreeable tended to be less creative and vice versa.